lih627/CamVid/README.md

 └── CamVid_RGB # Original CamVid rgb image
 ```

 The original CamVid dataset image resolution is `960x720`.
-Other segmentation methods downsample it to `480x360`.
+Some segmentation methods downsample it to `480x360` (SegNet/ENet).
 I provide a higher resolution version.